umbraco/rfcs/cms/0024-element-data-storage.md

 ## Summary

-The purpose of this RFC is to introduce a way to store data based on _Element Types_ as separate data in the database, instead of storing them as a single blog of JSON on an existing node.
+The purpose of this RFC is to introduce a way to store data based on _Element Types_ as separate data in the database, instead of storing them as a single blob of JSON on an existing node.

 The storage of data created from _Element Types_ will be defined as _Element Data_ in this RFC.
 For the sake of focus, the name of _Element Data_ is _Out of Scope_ for this RFC.